 KVM VPS hosting has many advantages.
 But, it also has some drawbacks.
 Prospective users must consider these before deciding.
 Here are the primary disadvantages associated with KVM VPS hosting:

 KVM is not a user-level virtualization system.
 It is a kernel-level one.
 So it may be harder for users to deploy and manage.
 Users must know Linux and system configs.
-Management will often require command-line instructions, which Those not well-versed may find difficult.
+Management will often require command-line instructions, which those not well-versed may find difficult.

 KVM is harder to learn for first-time users or novices in virtualization.
 It also assumes limited experience with Linux.
 Learning about virtualization, configuring hypervisors, and using VMs via the command line is tedious.
 It may require more training or resources.